wiktorwiktor12/ConsoleLogonHook/README.md

 2. Take and rename authui.dll to au7hui.dll from windows 7 sp1 and copy into %SYSTEMROOT%\System32 , this is so the windows 7 consolelogonui can pull the resources from it (note: this step may not be necessary in the future)
  Or alternatively, just copy au7hui.dll from a release
 3. Take ownership of ConsoleLogon.dll and replace it with version, 10.0.19041.3636 (should be in releases), this only temporary until a pdb offset finder system is written as they are hardcoded atm
-4. Import the following registry key as TrustedInstaller by copying it into a text file and save as a .reg file then running with psexec64, or using any other method to run something as trusted installer
+4. A) Import the following registry key as TrustedInstaller by copying it into a text file and save as a .reg file then running with psexec64, or using any other method to run something as trusted installer

 ```